 What to do in an emergency

-At Federation University, your safety is a top priority.
+Your safety is our top priority.
 We have a dedicated Critical incident procedure that outlines how we manage emergency situations for international students.

 What is a 'critical incident'?